vibe-d/webchat-tutorial/tutorial/tutorial.md

 	Please open http://127.0.0.1:8080/ in your browser.

 Opening this address in the browser shows the following output:

 ![Initial Browser Output](1-init.png)

 Creating the basic application outline
 --------------------------------------

 Now that we have a basic web application running, we can start to add some additional request handlers.
-The first thing we are going to do is to remove the `hello` function and add a class that will be registered as a web interface instead.
+The first thing to do is to remove the `hello` function and add a class that will be registered as a [web interface][vibe-web] instead.
 To be able to use client side scripts and CSS files later, we'll also add a catch-all route that serves files in the `public/` folder:

 	final class WebChat {
 		// GET /